 Keyboards: Earlier I mentioned my Farfisa Combo Compact – a single manual transistor-driven organ.
 Had that from 1965 to 1970.
 They had a design defect and after a few years of "aging" some of the transistors would start to "squeal" harmonics.
 So you weren't always sure what note was gonna sound when you pressed a key.
 Too expensive to keep fixing so "bye bye."

 My next keyboard was the Yamaha PS 6100 keyboard pictured to the right.
 Had it from 1984 (when they first came out) until 1992 or so).
 The "flip top" was cool.
 Lots of built-in accompaniment.
-Just found a couple of old tapes of songs I wrote with that keyboard.
-As soon as I can clean them up I'll add to this.
+If you listen to the "church music" recordings on the "recent projects" page, that's what I was playing.

 Below is an Ensoniq EPS performance sampling keyboard.
 Purchased in 1989, still have but only crank it up every couple of years.
 It runs of 3.5 inch floppy disks (if may need to look that up).